How Home Insurance Costs Are Affecting Home Values and Resale in 2026

 What Sellers Must Disclose About Insurance

-Disclosure laws around insurance-related issues are evolving rapidly — and ignorance isn't a defense.
+Disclosure laws around insurance-related issues are evolving rapidly, and ignorance isn't a defense.
+Florida has led the pack with major expansions, and other states are following.
 Here's a state-by-state snapshot of where requirements stand in 2026:

 State Key Insurance-Related Disclosure